SWaeldchen/swaeldchen.github.io/_pages/swt.md

 #### Proved a novel Tensor Network Convergence Theorem

-My master project was in quantum information theory, and I proved a convergence theorem for a class of tensor network renormalisation schemes.I was especially proud that it happened after my Professor and my Postdoc supervisor had given up on the problem.
+In 2015, I finished my Master in Physics.
+For my thesis in quantum information theory, I proved a convergence theorem for a class of tensor network renormalisation schemes.
+This implies that entanglement distillation schemes are successful even for realistic error conditions.
+I was especially proud that it happened after my Professor and my Postdoc supervisor had given up on the problem.
 Solving it involved coming up with a new eigenvector perturbation bound for quantum channels via Perron-Frobenius theory, a field where I had no prior experience in.
 When I felt like some technique could work, but I lacked the necessary in-depth knowledge, I would contact experts in the field, schedule a meeting with them and asked them questions until I was able to understand the topic well enough to make use of it.

 #### Reverse-engineered a car security protocol (in 4 months)